ShreevaniRao/Data-Analysis-with-Excel-Power-Query/README.md

 	2.3 - Power Query used to show the consolidation of different excel files that can be combined into a dataset (/Power Query/CSV Folder).

-	2.4 - Power Query used to depict the appending different dataset from a Excel worksheet(/Power Query/Student & Courses) and ultimately merge with a dataset(Course details of Students & Courses) using a common column to update the origial appended dataset.
+	2.4 - Power Query used to depict the Merge & Appending different dataset from a Excel worksheet(/Power Query/Student & Courses) and ultimately merge with a dataset(Course details of Students & Courses) using a common column to update the origial appended dataset.